gomi42/FocalMaster/README.md

 #### Validate
 Validate the FOCAL program.
 The result is shown in the error window.

 The FOCAL compiler adds some syntax sugar like defining constants.
-The manual lists all details about the compiler and the recognized directives, XRom codes and statements.
+The [manual](Manual.pdf) lists all details about the compiler and the recognized directives, XRom codes and statements.
+Example:
 ```
 define MyVariable 01
 define FirstLoopLabel 2